timaro/timaro.github.io/resume.md

 # Summary

 Hi, I'm Tim.
-I'm a "full stack" engineer, but I have a doctorate in applied machine learning, and it wouldn't be a mistake to say that I am therefore also a "data scientist".
-I've written code for some famous companies, like Twitch and Yelp, and founded two YCombinator-funded startups.
+I'm a full-stack engineer, but I have a doctorate in computational biology, and a lot of experience in applied machine learning.
+Therefore I'm also a "data scientist".
+I've worked for some famous companies, like Twitch and Yelp, and founded two YCombinator-funded startups.

 If you have an interesting career opportunity, please contact me: tim@500errors.com